Devsh-Graphics-Programming/GPU-With-C-Sharp-Angular-WASM/EmscriptenGLFW/README.md

 }
 ```

+Also because of the aformentioned issue with access to files, we decided to go with the scalable option, which meant not embedding our images into the binary.
+As an excercise we used both `emscripten_async_wget_data` and `emscripten_wget_data` to load shaders and images from the server (which you need to run locally whenever you launch any WASM project).

+Finally a few compiler-flags needed to be added:
+- `-sWASM=1` emit webassembly, otherwise everything (including your code) compiles JavaScript as it does with `asm.js`
+- `-sWASM_BIGINT` enable 64bit integers to be used as native types in your C/C++
+- `-sUSE_WEBGL2=1` enable the OpenGL ES to WebGL translation header and JS library
+- `-sFULL_ES3=1` enable OpenGL ES 3.0 functions in the above (it actually comes with a non-trivial amount of JS wrapping code to emulate some functions which only exist in ES)
+- `-sMIN_WEBGL_VERSION=2` disables any fallbacks in-case browser only implements WebGL 1.0 which would only present you with OpenGL ES 2.0 on the WASM side, useful if you only intend to write code for ES 3.0 and above, as it cuts down on the size of generated "JS glue code"
+- `-sASYNCIFY` needed to have access to `emscripten_async_wget_data`

 ## Building

 As long as you have the Emscripten Target VS2022 component installed, the solution should load and work out-of-the-box.